mctherapy/simple_di_dart/README.md

 **❗This project mostly serves as a way for me to learn and play around with Dart language and Flutter framework.❗**

-**❗ While it does work and serves it's purpose relatively well, it was not testing was surface level at best and might contain bugs or performance issues. (especially with isolates)❗**
+**❗ While it does work and serves it's purpose relatively well, it was tested on a surface level at best and might contain bugs or performance issues. (especially with isolates)❗**

 ## Creating a container
 Services can be added by chaining methods `ServiceContainerBuilder.add<T>(T Function(ServiceContainer) builder, lifetime: ServiceLifeTime.singleton)`.